MichaelK-F/pocsag-pager-raspberrpi-webtransmitter/README.md

 Once it has been typed in press ```Ctrl + x``` then ```y``` then ```Enter```(Optional) set to automaticly start on boot:
 To make the changes take effect run ```sudo reboot```

+#### Connecting the antena
+Plug a wire on GPIO 4, means Pin 7 of the GPIO header.
+This acts as the antenna.
+The optimal length of the wire depends the frequency you want to transmit on, but it works with a few centimeters for local testing.

 #### Accessing the website
 To access the website go to ```http://youripadress:8080``` To find your ip adress type in ```hostname -I```